-I am a PhD candidate from the Department of Economics and Booth School of Business at the University of Chicago.
+I am an economist at the Federal Reserve Bank of St. Louis.
+I received my PhD from the Department of Economics and Booth School of Business at the University of Chicago in 2021.

-My research studies how information frictions affect macroeconomic dynamics, especially their impact on economic uncertainty, volatility and cross-sectional dispersion in outcomes during recessions periods.
+My research studies how information frictions affect macroeconomic dynamics, especially their impact on macroeconomic uncertainty, volatility and cross-sectional outcomes.

 You can contact me at email@example.com